vectordotdev/vector/changelog.d/README.md

 #### Fragment contents

 When fragments are rendered in the changelog, each fragment becomes an item in a markdown list.
-For this reason, when creating the content in a fragment, the format must be renderable as a mardown list.
+For this reason, when creating the content in a fragment, the format must be renderable as a markdown list.

 As an example, separating content with markdown header syntax should be avoided, as that will render as a heading in the main changelog and not the list.
 Instead, separate content with newlines.